dojo-modeling/dojo-docs/geotemporal-format.md

 | 2016/2017 | Djibouti | 0.8        |
 | 2017/2018 | Djibouti | 0.9        |

  where `2017/2018` represents start and end dates.
-Causemos format supports only a single date field with the column name `timestamp`, therefore a multi-date should be divided into separate columns.
+The Geotemporal format supports only a single date field with the column name `timestamp`, therefore a multi-date should be divided into separate columns.
 Using the above example, this would correspond to:

 | Start Date | End Date  | Country  | Crop Index |
 |------------|-----------|----------|------------|